 - Move the generator away from camp – Medium noise reduction

-1) Buy the best quiet generator – High noise reduction
+1) Buy a quiet generator – High noise reduction

 If you are looking to reduce your generator noise by as much as possible – you may as well start by buying the best quiet generator out there.
 Check out our top pick – quiet portable generator.